 School of Nursing Philosophy

-The philosophy of the Ohio Valley Hospital School of Nursing reflects the beliefs of the faculty and supports the mission of the Ohio Valley Hospital.
+The philosophy of the Heritage Valley Kennedy School of Nursing reflects the beliefs of the faculty and supports the mission of the Heritage Valley Health System.
 The faculty recognizes the advantage of ties between nursing education and an institution that provides a variety of health care services.

-The faculty of the Ohio Valley Hospital School of Nursing accepts the responsibility for the planning, implementation, and evaluation of the total program in response to the individual needs of the students, the community, and current nursing practice.
+The faculty of the Heritage Valley Kennedy School of Nursing accepts the responsibility for the planning, implementation, and evaluation of the total program in response to the individual needs of the students, the community, and current nursing practice.
 We believe that the role of the faculty is to provide educational experiences and guidance to facilitate the learning process and to foster the development of the student as a person and a nurse.
-The beliefs and values, as set forth in the following concepts, are held by the faculty of the Ohio Valley Hospital School of Nursing.
+The beliefs and values, as set forth in the following concepts, are held by the faculty of the Heritage Valley Kennedy School of Nursing.

 Human beings are multidimensional, bio-psycho-social-cultural-intellectual-spiritual beings in constant interaction with their internal (self) and external environment.
 Humans are viewed as valued holistic persons, to be respected, nurtured and understood with the right to make informed choices regarding their health.
 Humans are unique and integrated open systems that interact, interrelate, and are interdependent with the environment.
 Throughout the lifespan, humans strive to achieve optimal well being through an interactive process between the internal and external environment utilizing adaptation.
 Adaptation is a dynamic response to stressors that impact the humans’ physiological, psychosocial, developmental, cultural, and spiritual dimensions relative to their environment.